Milk and Honey (musical): Recordings

 In 1962, American singer Eddie Fisher recorded a pop rendition of the musical’s title song, “Milk and Honey.”
-Although it did not chart on the Billboard Hot 100, it reached #104 on Cashbox, and saw regional success in Canada, where it peaked at #6 in Vancouver and #2 in Toronto.
+Although it did not chart on the Billboard Hot 100, it reached No. 104 on Cashbox, and saw regional success in Canada, where it peaked at #6 in Vancouver and #2 in Toronto.
 Fisher's version presented a traditional pop interpretation of Jerry Herman’s composition and marked one of the few instances where a Broadway song from the show was adapted into a contemporary recording by a major pop artist of the time.
 Eddie Fisher also recorded the song “Shalom” from Milk and Honey as the B-side to his 1962 single “Milk and Honey.”
 Arranged by Sid Feller and conducted by Peter DeAngelis, Fisher’s version offered a lush pop interpretation of the musical number.
-While it did not chart on the Billboard Hot 100, “Shalom” reached #105 on Music Vendor and #107 on Cashbox, and received regional airplay in North America.
+While it did not chart on the Billboard Hot 100, “Shalom” reached No. 105 on Music Vendor and No. 107 on Cashbox, and received regional airplay in North America.